mrunderoad/marios-foods/README.md

 ##### By Isaac Overstreet

 ## Description
 This is an application to mimic a specialty food webpage with products and reviews for each product.
+As well as admin privileges for CRUD functionality.

 ## Technologies Used
 * Ruby